ahmedbenhouria/taskhub/README.md

 # Overview 🌐
-A template Android app designed with Clean Architecture and MVI, featuring form validation (including MultiSelector and DatePicker), calendar, bottom bar navigation, Compose dialogs, and additional useful libraries.
+A demo Android app built with Compose, Hilt for DI, and Room for data persistence, utilizing modern Android tech stacks and MVI architecture.
+It features form validation (including MultiSelector and DatePicker), calendar, bottom bar navigation, Compose dialogs, and additional useful libraries.

 Check out the [app design](https://dribbble.com/shots/20767519-Task-Management-App-iOS-Android-UI) on Dribble.